 Here, $ T^{r}_{t} $ gives the negative of the radial energy flux density, a component of the mixed stress-energy tensor, $ T^{\mu}_{\nu} $.
 The last term in parentheses removes the contribution of the rest-mass energy flux from the total energy flux.
-When the dimensionless magnetic flux exceeds $ \phi \approx 10 $ [panel (b)], a relativistic jet launches, as indicated by a sharp rise in the jet efficiency, $ \eta_{\rm jet} $ [panel (c)].
-This effect is most pronounced in models \pBs, \cBs, \cBw, where once $ \phi \gtrsim 10 $ at $ t \lesssim 0.1\,\s $, the jet efficiency surges from $ \eta_{\rm jet} < 10^{-3} $ to $ \eta_{\rm jet} \gtrsim 0.1 $.
-This result is consistent with an order of magnitude estimate of the critical $ \phi $ for jet launching in \S\ref{sec:theory}.
-Ultimately, the dimensionless magnetic flux reaches the asymptotic MAD level of $ \phi \approx 50 $ [marked by a grey dashed line in Fig.~\ref{fig:vs_time}(b)], where the jet launching efficiency stabilizes at an order unity.
+When the dimensionless magnetic flux exceeds $ \phi \approx 10 $ (panel (b)), a relativistic jet launches, as indicated by a sharp rise in the jet efficiency, $ \eta_{\rm jet} $ (panel (c)).
+This effect is most pronounced in models \pBs, \cBs, and \cBw, where once $ \phi \gtrsim 10 $ at $ t \lesssim 0.1\,\s $, the jet efficiency surges from $ \eta_{\rm jet} < 10^{-3} $ to $ \eta_{\rm jet} \gtrsim 0.1 $.
+This result is consistent with an order-of-magnitude estimate of the critical $ \phi $ for jet launching in \S\ref{sec:theory}.
+Ultimately, the dimensionless magnetic flux reaches the asymptotic MAD level of $ \phi \approx 50 $ (marked by a gray dashed line in Fig.~\ref{fig:vs_time}(b)), where the jet-launching efficiency stabilizes at an order unity.
 We note that the critical $ \phi $ for magnetized outflow launching depends on the BH spin, as seen in model \cBwz.
 In this model, the outflows only launch after the MAD state is established, with the launching efficiency remaining low at $ \eta_{\rm jet} \lesssim 10^{-2} $.

-The product of the accretion power and the jet launching efficiency determines the jet power, depicted in Fig.~\ref{fig:vs_time}(d).
+The product of the accretion power and the jet-launching efficiency determines the jet power, depicted in Fig.~\ref{fig:vs_time}(d).
 In most models, the combination of high efficiency and high mass accretion rates initially produces extremely powerful jets.
 However, once $ \phi \approx 50 $, the jet power diminishes over time, following the decline in the mass accretion rate.
-In model \cBwz, the non-spinning BH system can only launch outflows by extracting the angular momentum from the disk (not the BH).
+In model \cBwz, the nonspinning BH system can only launch outflows by extracting the angular momentum from the disk (not the BH).
 Consequently, the outflow power in this model is lower than that in rest of the magnetized models.